sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/9.png)

-Sandboxie-Plus can not only warn when unboxed processes are started, but it can also prevent their start entirely.
+Sandboxie-Plus not only warns when unboxed processes are started, but it can also prevent their start entirely.

 ## Shell Integration

 ![](../Media/Migration/10.png)

-On this tab the shell integration can be configured, most functions are available, although deprecated windows features were dropped and other options were moved out.
+On this tab, the shell integration can be configured.
+Most functions are available, although deprecated Windows features were dropped and other options were moved out.

 ## Create Sandbox shortcut

 ![](../Media/Migration/11.png)

-To create a shortcut to a boxed program now an option in the box context menu is to be used, which can be reached quicker.
+To create a shortcut to a boxed program, now an option in the box context menu is to be used, which can be reached quicker.

 ## Software Compatibility

 ![](../Media/Migration/12.png)

-Also the compatibility dialog is integrated now into the window with the global settings* (tab 'Compatibility').
+Also the compatibility dialog is now integrated into the window with the global settings (tab "Compatibility").

 ## Lock Configuration

 ![](../Media/Migration/13.png)

-The setting protection options are available in the Global Settings Window as well (tab 'Config Protection').
+The setting protection options are available in the Global Settings window as well (tab "Config Protection").

 ## Sandbox Context Menu

 ![](../Media/Migration/14.png)

-The Box Context Menu is much more advanced, and contains all the options of from the old menu.
-Double click on the box name now opens the Box Settings.
+The sandbox context menu is much more advanced, and contains all the options from the old menu.
+Double click on the sandbox name now opens the sandbox settings.

 ## Explore Contents

 ![](../Media/Migration/15.png)

-In addition to being able to explore contents, the Box Content sub menu allows to mount and browse the sandboxed registry.
+In addition to being able to explore contents, the "Box Content" sub menu allows to mount and browse the sandboxed registry.

 ## Sandbox Settings

 ![](../Media/Migration/16.png)

 All functionality from the old Sandbox Settings are now located in the Sandbox Options.
-Some area similar place, but many have also been moved around.
+Some areas are similar, but many have also been moved around.

 ## Quick and Immediate Recover

 ![](../Media/Migration/17.png)

-The options for Quick Recovery and Immediate Recovery have been merged into one tab ('File Recovery').
+The options for Quick Recovery and Immediate Recovery have been merged into one tab ("File Recovery").

 ## Delete Options

 ![](../Media/Migration/18.png)

-The Delete Options have been moved to the sub tab 'File Options' of the tab 'General Options'.
+The Delete Options have been moved to the sub tab "File Options" of the tab "General Options".

 ## Delete Command

 ![](../Media/Migration/19.png)

-The Delete Command option can now be found on the sub tab 'Triggers' of the tab 'Advanced Options'.
+The "Delete Command" option can now be found on the sub tab "Triggers" of the tab "Advanced Options".

 ## Program Groups